 1. Sign up for a phone plan

 To subscribe to a phone plan you will need a Japanese ID (Zairyū card), passport, and a Japanese bank account (bring your bank book).
 Though it might be more expensive up front, almost all Japanese people and long-term foreign residents take this route as it offers the most features and is less expensive in the long run.

 2. Get a SIM card

 It’s entirely possible for long-term students to simply get a SIM card using a service such as Mobal.
-They even give you the possibility of getting the SIM card in your home country, before you leave for Japan!
+They even give you the possibility of getting the SIM card at the airport or at your Japanese address.
 Caution: you will have to make sure that your phone is unlocked, and will need a credit card to complete the payment.
 Also, not all countries are eligible for international shipping, so please check beforehand!
 Currently, the United States, Canada, the UK, Ireland, and Australia are eligible, but double check just to make sure.
 If your country is not eligible for international shipping, you will need to provide an address in Japan for the company to send you the SIM card, or you’ll have to pick it up at the airport.
 Plans tend to range between 1,000 to 4,500 yen a month.
 If you are a Go!
 Go!
 Nihon student, contact us to get more details, along with some benefits!

 Options are limited for students coming on a tourist visa, though there is no real reason to sign a long-term contract with a service provider if you’ll only be staying for a few months.
 There are four standard options for short-term students: